j-abed/j-abed.github.io/_posts/2025-09-23-monte-carlo-course-pacing.md

 ---
 date: 2025-09-23
-description: A story-driven guide to using Monte Carlo simulation for course and project planning---complete with a runnable example and live data files.
+description: A story-driven guide to using Monte Carlo simulation for course and project planning
 layout: post
 tags:
 - planning
 - simulation
 - monte-carlo
 - analytics
+- AI
+- data science
+- business intelligene
 title: "Peeking into Every Possible Future: A Narrative on Monte Carlo Simulation"
 ---